nikhilkesari/nikhilkesari/README.md

 ### Hi there 👋, My name is Nikhil from India.
 ![I love programming and reading books.
 Studied computer science and enjoy software engineering](https://github.com/nikhilkesari/nikhilkesari/blob/master/Screenshot%202021-02-05%20at%2013.51.12.png)
 #### I work as an **Engineering Manager** for [Bigbasket](https://www.bigbasket.com) India's largest online grocery store.
 I love programming and reading books.
-Studied computer science and enjoy software engineering.
+Studied computer science and still continue to be a student of computer science.
-> I have worked as a software developer for over 16 years now.
+> I have worked as a software engineer for over 16 years now.
 Most of my work revolves around building website and middleware applications for all platforms.
-Experience in banking, finance, retail and e-commerce domain.
+Experience in banking, finance, retail, travel and e-commerce domain.
 ***
 ## Skills: Java / REACT / JavaScript / HTML / CSS / Node